 Save money today and lower your current income taxes.
-Take money out later, in retirement, and pay the income taxes then.
+Put in pre-tax money while you are working and take money out later, and pay the income taxes when you take money out in retirement.
 Enjoy tax-free compounding growth on that money in the meantime.

 So how do they work?
 First of all, the generic phrase “401(k)” covers a variety of workplace plans with slightly different names: 403(b), 457, and so on.

 All of these plans do the same thing in the same fundamental way: Your employer deducts money from your paycheck and sends it to an investment company.

 How much is up to you, but many plans today start by taking at least 3% of your pay unless you opt out.

 The upper limit on annual savings contributions to your plan, however, is expressed in dollars.

 For 2019 the figure is $19,000, plus an extra $6,000 if you’re age 50 or older, the “catch up” provision for a worker nearing retirement age.
 This dollar limit usually adjusts upward each year.

 Your employer might choose to match a certain portion of your savings.
 A common matching formula is $0.50 for each $1 you save up to 6% of your pay.

 The match is an incentive for you to start saving in a 401(k) plan but also an incentive to stay with your company.
 Typically it takes four years until you’re “vested” in the plan, meaning the extra matching dollars are yours to keep.

 In addition, matching money doesn’t count against your annual contribution limit.